Joe Sylvester: Early life

-Sylvester was born February 2, 1893, in New York City, New York, the son of Italian immigrants Alfonso and Philomena Sylvester.
+Sylvester was born on February 2, 1893, in New York City, New York, the son of Italian immigrants Alfonso and Philomena Sylvester.
 His father worked at a factory that made pianos.
 Not unlike the majority of golfers from his generation, Sylvester first learned to play golf after working as a caddie.
 He was also a fine maker of golf clubs.

 Golf career

 At age 17, Sylvester won the Greater New York Championship at the Van Cortlandt Park links, defeating William Wallace.
 Sylvester played in a number of U.S. Open tournaments.
 His results were as follows: T45 in 1913; 50th in 1915; T44 in 1921; and T24 in 1923.
 Sylvester was hired as the professional at the Glens Falls Country Club in Queensbury, New York, in 1914 but spent only one season there.
 He then took a post as club professional at St. Albans Country Club (now defunct) in Queens, New York, from 1915 to 1938.
 In 1939, Sylvester was the head professional at the Pomonok Country Club on Long Island where that year's PGA Championship was contested.
 As the home professional, he was exempt from qualifying.
 For reasons unknown, however, the official records for the tournament do not reflect Sylvester as being in the starting field.

 Sylvester's golf career was put on hold when he was called up for duty to serve during World War I. It was reported in the Brooklyn Daily Eagle on November 29, 1918, that Sylvester was wounded when he was shot in his calf while fighting in France.
 The report went on to say that Sylvester did not think the wound would affect his professional career and that he had done more teaching than playing since his 1913 appearance at Brookline.

-In 1936 he was paired with Babe Ruth in a pro-am best-ball tournament at the Rockville Country Club on Long Island.
+In 1936, he was paired with Babe Ruth in a pro-am best-ball tournament at the Rockville Country Club on Long Island.
 Sylvester's game suffered as he was "distracted" by the large crowds that followed Ruth.